in conversation with gia coppola | read | i-D

-Navigating L.A. on four wheels is notoriously painful; interminable traffic, oppressive pollution and maniacal motorists all conspire to make the experience a not entirely pleasurable one.
+Navigating L.A. on four wheels is notoriously painful; interminable traffic, oppressive pollution, and maniacal motorists all conspire to make the experience a not entirely pleasurable one.
 But with Gia Coppola at the wheel, everything manages to be Instagram filter dreamy.
-"I love the flatness and the nature and just driving," she explains down the line as she pulls onto her driveway, "I really don't mind driving."
+"I love the flatness and the nature and just driving," she explains on the phone as she pulls onto her driveway, "I really don't mind driving."

-Making the mundane appear attractive is a particular skill of photographer, filmmaker and actress Gia Coppola.
+Making the mundane appear attractive is a particular skill of Coppola's, a photographer, filmmaker, and actress.
 Her debut film Palo Alto, adapted from a short story by James Franco, was marked by its quiet vision of aimless cruising by adolescents in the wealthy Cali suburb of the same name.
-Not much happens - but it does happen rather beautifully.
-Franco insisted Gia direct the film after her mother, Jacqui de la Fontaine introduced them to each other at a party,
+Not much happens — but it does happen rather beautifully.
+Franco insisted Gia direct the film after her mother, Jacqui de la Fontaine, introduced them to each other at a party.

 Read: Hollywood upstarts become full-blown stars with a role in a Coppola film, so you better believe these talented actresses, handpicked by Gia herself, are destined for big things.

-All this might seem inevitable, given her surname.
-Granddaughter of Francis Ford Coppola, she spent her childhood between LA and the Coppola family vineyard in Napa Valley.
-She got her apprenticeship in film through her aunt, Sofia Coppola, on whose film sets she hung around, eventually working in the costume department on Somewhere.
+All this might seem inevitable, given her last name.
+Granddaughter of Francis Ford Coppola, she spent her childhood between L.A. and the Coppola family vineyard in Napa Valley.
+She got her apprenticeship in film through her aunt, Sofia, on whose film sets she hung around, eventually working in the costume department on Somewhere.
 Gia's childhood was also marked by tragedy; her dad died in a speedboat accident while her mother was pregnant with her.
-Although she of course never met her father, Gian-Carlo Coppola nonetheless inspired her creative outlet.
+Although she of course never met her father, Gian-Carlo Coppola, he nonetheless inspired her creative outlet.
 "When I was younger my uncle gave me my father's camera and he always loved photography," she says.
 "I think he saw me as a shy girl, trying to figure out my creative outlet and not being very academic in school.
 I couldn't draw and I think photography, having that connection to my father, felt like guidance or a sign."

 She dropped out of high school but found her vocation in photography at Bard College in New York.
 Though the move into film might have been predicted, her family connections haven't always ensured an easy ride.
 She had to work hard to get Palo Alto made, even at its modest budget.
 Currently, she is prepping for her second feature, an adaptation of the book The Secret Life of the Lonely Doll.
 A tragic biopic of children's author Dare Wright, it should cement her place in cinema as a Coppola to be reckoned with.